spicywebau/craft-embedded-assets/docs/configuration.md

 Sets a `Referer` HTTP header on the request.
 By default, no `Referer` header is sent by curl.
 In some cases, it is necessary to add this header.
 For example, Vimeo videos with [domain-level privacy](https://developer.vimeo.com/api/oembed/videos#embedding-videos-with-domain-privacy) require this to be set.

-## `showFieldLinkIcon`

-Type: `bool`
-Default: `true`
-Available in the control panel: yes (Show link icons on fields?)

-Whether to show icons linking to embedded asset URLs on asset fields.

 ## `showThumbnailsInCp`

 Type: `bool`